 Carefully measure how much you unrolled for the first strip and then cut it.

 Unfurl the overlap piece and peel off the strip that covers the adhesive before laying it down.
-If your underlay doesn’t have adhesive, use duct tape or utility tape to connect all the rows.
+Use duct or utility tape to connect all the rows if your underlay doesn’t have adhesive.

 Take care not to overlap the rows.
 Instead, lay them down so that the seams are lying perfectly together.
 Using this technique will achieve the perfect foundation for your vinyl flooring.